mikersays/discollama/README.md

 ### Changing the Command Trigger

-Modify the `COMMAND_TRIGGER` variable to change how you invoke the bot:
+Modify the `COMMAND_TRIGGER` variable in `llamabot.py` to change how you invoke the bot:

 ```python
 COMMAND_TRIGGER = '!l'